goosemo/blog/_posts/0012_switching_to_blogofile.rst

 After some hand editing
 -----------------------

-I go to publish the site, and it's not liking my code-block directives.
+I go to publish the site, and it's not liking my code directives.
 I use these in other presentations and forgot that I'd made some changes to use the directive, which I go into more depth about in a previous post_, but needed to now retrofit into this project.